zearp/OptiHack/README.md

 When I was testing native hibernation with [HibernationFixup](https://github.com/acidanthera/HibernationFixup) the sleep logs were very helpful.
 They changed from ```Wake from Normal Sleep``` to ```Wake from Hibernate``` which would imply hibernation is working.
 Which is good because it writes the contents of the memory to disk instead of leaving it in there.
 Which means in case of a power outage you don't lose the contents of the memory.
 Waking up may become a bit slower though.

+* Boot logs, to get (early) boot logs execute ```log show --predicate 'process == "kernel"' --style syslog --source --last boot``` right after a reboot to get them.
+A good way to find errors regarding kext loading and such.

+* Cleaning logs, often it is nice to clean the logs when testing, execute ```sudo log erase --all``` to wipe them.

 ### Misc
 Geekbench 4.
 [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget/) whilst running Geekbench 4 and Geekbench 4 Compute: